week7VietEmanuellaJulienTrevor/REST_api/README.md

 ##

- **The different end points can be tested on an application such as postman (Click on the button below):**
+ **The different end points can also be tested on an application such as postman (See the information below):**

 ### Batteries **(GET)**
 * To retrieve the list of all Batteries: